 Think your browser is the only thing that tracks your search history?
 Think again!
 Google stores and tracks your search history and click log to track which sites you visit and which ads you have clicked on.

 Want to know how many Apps have permission to access your Gmail account information?
 This will make you think twice before checking off "I Agree".

 How-To-Geek has written a great article on changing permission settings on Apple products.

 Google even tracks which specific devices you have been on!

 Have anything to add to this article, or any questions about this topic?
-Let us know in the comments below!
+Let us know!
 We wish you safe searching!